vue-stripe/vue-stripe/README.md

   </span>
 </center>

+### ⚠️ BREAKING CHANGES SINCE `1.2.x` ⚠️

+1. `done` event now returns an object which contains the `token` and `args` object.
+  - token - the object containing the checkout details.
+  - args - the object containing the shipping and billing address if enabled.

+Please see example for changes.

 ### ⚠️ BREAKING CHANGES SINCE `1.1.x` ⚠️

 1. Initialization options now only accepts stripe publishable key.
 E.g. `Vue.use(VueStripeCheckout, 'your-publishable-key-here')`.